seven1m/sooner.io/README.md

 * event
 * data

 Emits an event that other jobs can watch, consequently allowing one job to trigger another job.
-Data passed as the second argument is available to any triggered jobs as the `data` variable.
+Data passed as the second argument is available to any triggered jobs as a script parameter (see below).

 #### progress